 Simon and Shirley provided well for their children and grandchildren throughout their lives, took their children and their friends on trips throughout the world, sent them all too fine colleges and shared their wealth not only with their family but their friends and co-workers.
 They were loving and caring.

-at age 71, after a long and valiant struggle with lung and breast cancer and major heart problemsThat on May 10, 2012 I was summoned to a conference call by my with father and siblings and the estate planners, Robert Spallina (“Spallina”) and Donald Tescher (“Tescher”) of Tescher & Spallina, P.A. (“TS”).
+That on December 08, 2010, at age 71, Shirley passed away after a long and valiant struggle with lung and breast cancer and major heart problems.

+That on May 10, 2012 Petitioner was summoned to a conference call by Simon with his siblings and the estate planners, Robert Spallina (“Spallina”) and Donald Tescher (“Tescher”) of Tescher & Spallina, P.A. (“TS”).

+That Petitioner was requested to attend this meeting by Simon where he learned for the first time that he had beneficial interests in the Estates.
+No notices of interests, accountings and inventories were ever provided by TS to Petitioner as a Beneficiary after Shirley’s death, other than a Letter of Administration after approximately six months and then NOTHING else.

+That Simon started the meeting stating that he was unsure if TS and Spallina had kept Petitioner and his siblings up to date on the estate of Shirley since her passing.
+That Simon was unsure if Spallina had kept all the siblings informed as obligated because when he invited Petitioner to the meeting he was surprised to learn that Petitioner had only received one document from Spallina regarding his interests in the estate since the passing of Shirley.

-That I was requested to attend inthis meeting by my father, Simon where he Bernstein,heEstates of Simon and Shirley (“Estates”).
-Nof and ever after Shirley’s deaththen NOTHINGPetitioner and his siblings since her passing if Spallina had kept all the siblings informed as obligated because to agree to give my, Jill and Lisa their 1/3 interests in the Estates, which constituted the entire Estates assets that were going to them, he my prior deceased mother ’s estateinstead going to Simon and Shirley’s the grandchildren to share equally.
-These changes were to solve family problems caused by Theodore and Pamelamy that he was suffering from and causing him emotional and physical trauma at that time.
+That the meeting was to discuss Petitioner, Jill and Lisa giving their interests in the Estates, which constituted the entire Estates assets that were going to them, instead going to Simon and Shirley’s ten lineal descendent grandchildren to share equally.
+These changes according to Simon were to solve problems caused by Theodore and Pamela, which were causing Simon extreme emotional and physical trauma and duress at that time.

 That the three children that are the designated Beneficiaries under the 2008 Trusts of Simon and Shirley are Petitioner, Jill and Lisa and their six children who also were Beneficiaries.
-That in Petitioner’s instance, Simon and Shirley had intended to leave almost all of his inheritance of Petitioner’s to his three children directly to protect Petitioner’s family for specific reasons further defined herein.
+That in Petitioner’s instance even prior to the proposed changes, Simon and Shirley had intended to leave almost all of his inheritance to his three children directly to protect Petitioner’s family for specific safety reasons further defined herein.

-That on information and belief, it appears May 12, 2012 that Theodore and Pamela who had already been compensated from the estate while my parents were alive through acquisition of long standing family businesses worth millions of dollars and thus were excluded from the Estates.
+That Petitioner learned in the May 12, 2012 meeting for the first time that Theodore and Pamela had already been compensated from the Estates while Petitioner’s parents were alive, through acquisitions of long standing family businesses worth millions of dollars and thus were excluded from the remainder of the Estates.

-That Theodore, Pamela and Petitioner worked in the family businesses, Theodore and Pamela for their entire lives and Petitioner had his own companies for approximately 20 years doing business with the family companies and yet when Simon chose to sell the businesses, he sold them to Theodore and Pamela alone.
+That Theodore, Pamela and Petitioner worked in the family businesses, Theodore and Pamela for their entire lives and Petitioner had his own companies for approximately 20 years doing business alongside the family companies and yet when Simon chose to sell the businesses, he sold them to Theodore and Pamela alone.

 That these businesses provided millions of dollars of income for many years to Theodore and Pamela who have both led extravagant and rich lives from insurance plans invented and sold primarily by Simon and his companies.
-Theodore and Pamela both working in Simon’s palatial offices, while Petitioner worked from his garages in Madison Wisconsin and then California.
+Theodore and Pamela both worked out of college in Simon’s palatial offices, while Petitioner worked from his garages at college in Madison Wisconsin and then after college in California with his college friends/co-workers.